NDSS Symposium Test of Time Award

-The Network and Distributed System Security Symposium Test of Time (ToT) award recognizes the most influential papers published in past NDSS symposia with respect to research and/or industrial impact on computer and network security.
-Papers can be nominated throughout the year with winners awarded at an upcoming symposium.
+The NDSS Test of Time (ToT) Award recognizes the most influential papers published in past NDSS Symposia with respect to research and/or industrial impact on computer and network security.

 Automated Whitebox Fuzz Testing (NDSS 2008) is one of the seminal papers on program testing.
 The paper was an early demonstration of how to make symbolic execution practical and useful at scale.
 Building on previous advances in dynamic symbolic execution and in fuzz testing, this paper contributed both deep conceptual and practical insights and showed how to effectively achieve high code coverage when fuzzing real software.
 These insights were leveraged to create a tool, SAGE, that was used to find many bugs in Microsoft applications that couldn’t be found by previous tools.
 The paper has been enormously influential both in the design of practical tools and in inspiring follow-up research, as evidenced by its more than 1500 citations.